lightning/bolts/05-onchain.md

 Each HTLC output can only be spent by us after it's timed out, or them if they have the payment preimage.

+There can be HTLCs which are not represented by an output: either because they were trimmed as dust, or in the case where B has two valid commitment transactions, and the HTLCs differ in each.

 The HTLC has *timed out* once the depth of the latest block is equal or greater than the HTLC `cltv_expiry`.